MMI in Ethiopia

 Harbu Chulule is a small region about 100km away from the capital Addis Ababa in the centre of Ethiopia, which is located in the Horn of Africa.
 Ethiopia is a landlocked country, and has suffered from drought and deforestation, thus food and water scarcity affect most residents.
 Many families rely on intermittent shipments from the World Food Programme.
 Water-borne illnesses are highly prevalent.
 There is a massive shortage of physicians in the country.

-* Project Description: This is an optical and surgical project where the main clinic and surgery days will be held at Harbu Chulule Health Center, Oromiya Regional State, about a ten minute walk from the Hopethiopia Volunteer facility.
-Patients will be offered vision screenings, diagnosis, refractions, glasses and scheduled for surgeries.
-We will be working with a local medical staff the first week and our MMI Canada team members will provide surgery during the second week.
-A small collection of Rx eyeglasses are being prepared for the project, along with reading glasses for those who require glasses after their consult.
+* Project Description: These are optical and surgical projects in which the main clinic and surgery days are held at Harbu Chulule Health Center, Oromiya Regional State, about a ten minute walk from the Hopethiopia Volunteer facility.
+Patients will be offered vision screenings, diagnosis, refractions, glasses, and scheduled for surgeries.
+We work with a local medical staff the first week and our MMI team members provide surgery during the second week.
+Small collections of Rx eyeglasses are prepared for the projects, along with reading glasses for those who require glasses after their consult.

 2450 m (8000 ft)